physics000/alx-low_level_programming/README.md

 ## Compiling C Programs

-To compile a C program, you'll need to use a compiler like gcc.
+To Compile a C program, you'll need to use a compiler like gcc.
 When you type `gcc main.c` into the terminal, gcc will compile the code in the `main.c` file and generate an executable file called `a.out`.

 The `main` function is the entry point for C programs.
 When you run a C program, the operating system loads the executable file into memory and jumps to the `main` function.